lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

  kubectl run demo --image=docker.io/library/springbooktk8s:0.0.1-SNAPSHOT --port=8080
  ```

- With this command kubernetes will create a Pod named `demo` which can be used to reference the Pod later.
-The `image` flag instructs kubernetes to run the image just built for the Spring Boot application as a container in the Pod.
+ With this command kubernetes creates a Pod named `demo` which can be used to reference the Pod later.
+The `image` flag instructs kubernetes to run the image built for the Spring Boot application as a container in the Pod.
 The `port` option allows for other nodes within the cluster to be able to access the container on the specified port.

-To check that status of the Pod, run the command `kubectl get pods` (this will return information about any running Pods).
+To check that status of the Pod, run the command `kubectl get pods` (this returns information about any running Pods).

 ```
 NAME              READY   STATUS    RESTARTS   AGE